-This section is mandatory in all manuscripts and should include the statement that ‘the data and statistical analysis comply with the recommendations on experimental design and analysis in pharmacology (Curtis et al., 2015).’
+This section is mandatory in all manuscripts and should be inserted in to the methods as a sub-heading and include the statement that ‘the data and statistical analysis comply with the recommendations on experimental design and analysis in pharmacology (Curtis et al., 2015).’

 Provide details of any statistical package or program employed, including manufacturer and model number and details of which tests (and which options) and which program(s) (with full version number) were used.

 If an experiment (e.g. assay) is undertaken in duplicate, triplicate etc., please state that technical replicates were used to ensure the reliability of single values.
 This reliability can be quoted as a coefficient of variation.
 In data analysis and data presentation use the single values (i.e. 5 samples each run in triplicate is n=5 not n=15).

 When comparing groups, and if a level of probability (P) is deemed to constitute the threshold for statistical significance, define this here in the ‘Data and Statistical Analysis’ section of the Methods, and do not vary it later in Results (by presentation of multiple levels of significance).
 Thus if P<0.05 is defined as threshold, P<0.01 etc. should not appear in the results.
 However, setting P at a lower value such as P<0.01 or 0.001 is quite acceptable, provided that this is defined as constituting statistical significance, and is not varied.
 It is not necessary to state the exact level of P.

 Studies employing animals, animal tissues or primary cultures from animal tissues must provide additional detail covering the requirements for reporting experiments involving animals or animal tissue, as detailed below.